hulyak/react-tutorial/docs/doc1.md

 `className` attribute values are coming from Semantic UI or CSS.
 You don't need to focus on those.

-For the CSS code, you can copy these styles inside `App.css` file.
+For the CSS code, you can copy-paste these inside `App.css` file.

 ```css title="src/App.css"
 body {